It’s About the Stance

 While we are careful with auto-playing audio (it’s usually a bad UX practice), we often use video backgrounds to capture the visceral energy of the automotive world.
 The shimmer of light on paint, the rotation of a wheel, the blur of the road.

 Translating horsepower into HTML isn’t about pasting a picture of a car on a page.
-It’s about capturing the adrenaline of the drive.
+It’s about capturing the adrenaline of the drive—and building a digital home for the people who live for it.

 Was this article helpful?